wakeuplabs-io/opraas/docs/research.md

   build = ["pnpm install", "pnpm build", "cd packages/bedrock-contracts", "forge install", "..."]
   ```

-- Artifacts will be built downloaded form github releases
+- Artifacts will be built downloaded form github releases.
+- To reduce dependencies the user needs to manage we can provide a docker image with the binaries already available so with some volume mapping we reduce the boilerplate setup to just docker.

 Infrastructure